Conversion Rate Formula 101: How to Calculate Your Sales Output

 What is a conversion rate?

-At its core, a conversion rate calculation shows how many of your customers/ecommerce website visitors go on to make a conversion.
+At its core, a conversion rate calculation shows how many of your website visitors go on to make a conversion.

 It’s important for your online business to define which actions are counted as a conversion.